tokenized/docs/protocol-actions.md

             uint(1)
         </td>
         <td>
-            0 - No Body of agreement included, 1 - SHA-256 Hash, 2 - Tokenized Body of Agreement Format
+            0 - No Body of agreement included 1 - SHA-256 Hash 2 - Tokenized Body of Agreement Format where the agreement is specified with a separate C6/C7 action

             Body of Agreement - Amendments can be restricted to a vote.
 Example: 1
         </td>
     </tr>